dcxSt/stephenfay/src/pages/writing/achilles-and-the-tortoise.md

 **Achillies** See here, many nights in a row now, for the last say 40 odd years, I have been having a reaccuring dream, it is of a very strange nature you know, every night it's the same.

 **Tortoise** T'is so?
 I myself am no stranger to reoccuring dreams, I once had a reoccuring dream that I was a snake on the hunt for Tortoises and I would find my sleeping self and wake up upon biting my own tail.
-But please do tell me what this dream is I am most intrigued that you should have the same one fourty years in a row, even for my kind this is quite a long time you know.
+But please do tell me what this dream is I am most intrigued that you should have the same one fourty years in a row.
+Even for my kind this is quite a long time you know.

 **Achillies** Ahoy!
 This dream I speak of is most curious indeed; more so for me not having noticed that I was dreaming the same dream my entire life.